-Therefore, accounting, physical verification, loss mitigation need to be practised carefully to avoid unnecessary substantial cost effects.
+Therefore, accounting, physical verification, loss mitigation need to be practiced carefully to avoid unnecessary substantial cost effects.

 Frequently Asked Questions:

-The formwork should be made from good quality of material and should be properly constructed.
+The formwork should be made from good quality of material and it should be properly constructed.

 The type of material used depends on the nature of construction, availability, and material cost.